websiteinspiration/bugsplat.rb/entries/resume.md

 * Implemented a lapsed-gamer mailer with customized messages for every user which increased retention by ~5%.

+* Some sysadmin/devops using Puppet, Xen, VirtualBox, and Vagrant.

 * Daily work on tasks using Pivotal Tracker, GitHub, and the Jenkins continuous integration server.